material-motion/material-motion/concepts/patterns.md

 >
 > For example, a FadeIn intention might be fulfilled by a FadeInActor.
 FadeInActor might create a TweenAnimation primitive and register it with an auxiliary animation system.
 >
-> This example demonstrates an Intention &rarr; Actor contract being fulfilled by an opaque system via another Intention.
+> This demonstrates an Intention contract being fulfilled by an opaque system via another Intention.

 **Input**: Actors can be asked to recalculate either in response to user input or whenever the platform is ready to draw another frame.